sikmat/Data-Governance/README.md

 _As you read through this course and begin planning your data governance program, return to this list often and assess the status of each item._

+# 2. EXPLORING A WORLD OVERFLOWING WITH DATA

+## Defining Data

+Data refers to collections of digitally stored units, in other words, stuff that is kept on a computing device.
+These units represent something meaningful when processed for a human or a computer.
+Single units of data are traditionally referred to as datum and multiple units as data.
+However, the term data is often used in singular and plural contexts

+Prior to processing, data doesn’t need to make sense individually or even in combination with other data.
+For example, data could be the word orange or the number 42.
+In the abstract and most basic form, something we call raw data, we can agree that these are both meaningless.

+Data is also defined based on its captured format.
+Specifically, at a high level, it falls into one of the following categories:

+**Structured**: Data that has been formatted to a set structure; each data unit fits nicely into a table in a database.
+It’s ready for analysis.
+Examples include first name, last name, and phone number.
+**Unstructured**: Data that are stored in a native format must be processed to be used.
+Further work is required to enable analysis.
+Examples include email content and social media posts.
+Semi-structured: Data that contains additional information to enable the native format to be searched and analyzed.

+_Units of data are largely worthless until they are processed and applied.
+It’s only then that data begins a journey that, when coupled with good governance, can be very useful.
+The value that data can bring to so many functions, from product development to sales, makes it an important asset._

+To begin to have value, data requires effort, a theme I will keep returning to throughout this course.
+If we place the word orange in a sentence, such as “An orange is a delicious fruit,” suddenly the data has meaning.
+Similarly, if we say, “The t-shirt I purchased cost me R42.00,” then the number 42 now has meaning.
+What we did here was to process the data by means of structure and context to give it value.
+Put another way, we converted the data into information.

+This basic action of data processing cannot be overstated, as it represents the core foundation of an industry that has ushered in our current period of rapid digital transformation.
+Today, the term data processing has been replaced with information technology (IT).

+### Zettabyte

+Today, we live in the zettabyte era.
+A zettabyte is a big number.
+A really big number.
+It’s 1021, or a 1 with 21 zeros after it.
+It looks like this: 1,000,000,000,000,000,000,000 bytes.
+This datasphere — the term used to describe all the data created — is projected to reach over 100 zettabytes by 2023 and may double in 3-4 years.
+If you own a terabyte drive at home or for school, you’d need one billion of those drives to store just one zettabyte of data.

+Table 1a Quantification of Data Storage
+Table 1b Examples of Data Volumes

+8 bits=1 byte
+1024 bytes=1 kilobyte
+1024 kilobytes=1 megabyte
+1024 megabytes=1 gigabyte
+1024 gigabytes=1 terabyte
+1024 terabytes=1 petabyte
+1024 petabytes=1 exabyte
+1024 exabytes=1 zettabyte
+1024 zettabytes=1 yottabyte
+1024 yottabytes=1 brontobyte

+Table 1b: Examples of Data Volumes

+**UNIT**                 **VALUE**             **EXAMPLE**
+Kilobytes (KB) | 1,000 bytes | a paragraph of a text document Megabytes (MB) | 1,000 Kilobytes | a small novel Gigabytes (GB) | 1,000 Megabytes | Beethoven’s 5th Symphony
+Terabytes (TB) | 1,000 Gigabytes | all the X-rays in a large hospital Petabytes (PB) | 1,000 Terabytes | half the contents of all US academic research libraries Exabytes (EB) | 1,000 Petabytes | about one fifth of the words people have ever spoken Zettabytes (ZB) | 1,000 Exabytes | as much information as there are grains of sand on all the world’s beaches Yottabytes (YB) | 1,000 Zettabytes | as much information as there are atoms in 7,000 human bod

+Understanding that we are in an era of vastly expanding data volume, often at the disposal of organizations, elevates the notion that managing this data well is complex and valuable.

+Managing a small amount of data can have challenges, but managing data at scale is materially more challenging.
+If you’re going to glean value from data, it has to be understood and managed in specific ways.